 LC3 is supported in Windows 11 and n

 The Final Verdict

-While Bluetooth technology is an all-around necessity for modern living, certain audio codecs might be more sorted to our own personal preferences.
-SBC and aptX are both some of the most widely used codecs for wireless technology.
+While Bluetooth technology is an all-around necessity for modern living, certain audio codecs might be more suited to personal preferences.
+SBC and aptX are the most widely used codecs for wireless technology.

 Web audio codec guide - Web media technologies | MDN

 Introduction to audio compression for beginners | Adobe